-And so if either your liver or maybe your gut isn't doing its job, then that estrogen can build up in your body and develop this estrogen dominance.
+If either your liver or your gut aren't doing their job, then that estrogen can build up in your body and develop this estrogen dominance.

-So we really wanna pay attention to if our liver is functioning well and to process all that estrogen.
-And also if you're pooping every day, if you're constipated, all those toxins are getting backed up into your system, increasing that estrogen-dominant situation going on.
+So, we really want to pay attention to if our liver is functioning well to process all that estrogen.
+If you're pooping every day or if you're constipated, all those toxins are getting backed up into your system, increasing that estrogen-dominant situation going on.

-So everywhere around you like your household, even personal care items will contain these xenoestrogens.
+Everywhere around you like your household, and even personal care items will contain these xenoestrogens.

-Things like lotion, nail polish, makeup, cleaning products, laundry detergent, pesticides, plastics, and even our perfumes, and our feminine hygiene products that we might use during our period is gonna possibly increase those xenoestrogens.
+Things like lotion, nail polish, makeup, cleaning products, laundry detergent, pesticides, plastics, perfumes, and our feminine hygiene products that we might use during our period, are possibly increasing those xenoestrogens.

-If you don't ovulate or otherwise have issues getting that progesterone up in the last two weeks of your cycle, that's where there's that high estrogen and low progesterone imbalance creating symptoms that will be discussed shortly.
+If you don't ovulate, or have issues getting that progesterone up in the last two weeks of your cycle, that's where there's that high estrogen and low progesterone imbalance happens.

-Another reason and I can't do this video without talking about the gut, right?
-And so gut health can cause estrogen dominance, those little bugs in our body that help us function so well.
+And of course, gut health can cause estrogen dominance.
+Those little bugs in our body that help us function so well!
 If they're out of balance, then they're making too much of something called beta-glucuronidase, and you'll find this with excess estrogen.

-So sometimes there are supplements that we'll get into as well that can help counteract that.
-Also, you're gonna wanna pay attention to, as I talked earlier about constipation or how is your skin looking?
-Are you moody?
+There are some supplements that we'll get into as well that can help counteract that.
+You're gonna wanna pay attention to how your skin is looking, are you moody?
 Are your breasts more tender?